Skip to main content

 • Burner: Initiates the combustion process by mixing oil and air.

-• Heat Exchanger: Transfers heat from the combustion chamber to the circulating air.
+• Heat Exchanger: Transfers heat from the combustion chamber to the clean, circulating air.

-• Blower Fan: Circulates the heated air through the ductwork.
+• Blower Fan: Circulates the freshly heated air through the home's ductwork.

-• Fuel Tank: Stores the oil supply until needed.
+• Fuel Tank: Stores the heating oil supply safely until it is needed.

 graphic shows how an oil furnace works